What you should know about Rett syndrome, the condition that Richard Engel's son had

 "All the treatments are systemic," he added.
 "You try and treat seizures, and you're trying to improve things like muscle tone, which in the case of Henry Engel was the most problematic for him."

-At the moment, anticonvulsant drugs like carbamazepine can be prescribed to help control seizures, and sedatives like clonidine can help reduce pain.
-Benke is hopeful that new therapies that are coming along will be beneficial to those with Rett syndrome.
+At the moment, antiseizure drugs like oxcarbamazepine can be prescribed to help control seizures, and sedatives like clonidine can help reduce pain.
+Benke is hopeful that new therapies that are coming along will be beneficial to those with Rett syndrome, males and females.

 A drug to treat symptoms of Rett syndrome in women completed phase three trials, he said.
 The drug, trofinetide, has been submitted to the FDA for approval, and researchers are hoping to hear back in 2023.
 If approved, there is a chance that this therapy could apply to males as well, Benke said.